pimcore/pimcore/doc/01_Getting_Started/00_Installation/00_Docker_Based_Installation.md

 :::info

-If you also install backend search (which is installed by default), you also need to adapt the [supervisor configuration](https://github.com/pimcore/skeleton/blob/11.x/.docker/supervisord.conf#LL5C39-L5C90) and add the `pimcore_search_backend_message` receiver to build up the search index.
+If you choose to install backend search (which is installed by default), you also need to adapt the [supervisor configuration](https://github.com/pimcore/skeleton/blob/11.x/.docker/supervisord.conf#LL5C39-L5C90) and add the `pimcore_search_backend_message` receiver to build up the search index.

 :::